-Anthony H. Lequerica, PhD is a Senior Research Scientist and Neuropsychologist in Traumatic Brain Injury Research at Kessler Foundation and Associate Research Professor in the Department of Physical Medicine and Rehabilitation at New Jersey Medical School/Rutgers, the State University of New Jersey.
+Anthony H. Lequerica, PhD is a Senior Research Scientist and Neuropsychologist in Traumatic Brain Injury Research at Kessler Foundation and Associate Research Professor in the Department of Physical Medicine and Rehabilitation at Rutgers New Jersey Medical School.
 He has extensive post-graduate training in quantitative methods with a strong interest in measurement and psychometrics.
-He has written over 35 peer-reviewed publications and has given presentations and lectures at conferences at the local, national, and international level.
-He is a member of the American Psychological Association (Divisions 22, 40, and 45), the American Congress of Rehabilitation Medicine, and the Hispanic Neuropsychological Society.
-His current research interests are sleep/wake disorders after acquired brain injury and issues of cultural diversity that impact rehabilitation outcomes with a strong motivation to improve neuropsychological testing and cognitive rehabilitation interventions for Spanish-speakers and other underserved populations.
+He is the author of numerous peer-reviewed publications and presents and lectures at conferences at the local, national, and international level.
+He is a member of the American Psychological Association (Divisions 22, 40, and 45), the American Congress of Rehabilitation Medicine, and the Hispanic Neuropsychological Society, and co-chair of the Cultural Special Interest Group of the TBI Model System.